ImagingInformatics/hackathon-docs/apis/chat-gpt.md

 ```
 {
     "model": "gpt-4",
-    "messages": [{"role": "user", "content": "your question or prompt goes here"}],
+    "messages": [{"role": "user", "content": "your question or prompt goes here"}]
-    "temperature": 0
   }
 ```
-You may substitute `gpt-4` with `gpt-3.5-turbo` to address different GPT versions.
+You may substitute `gpt-4` with `gpt-3.5-turbo` to address different GPT versions. **Note:** See the notebook examples below for additional optional parameters you can specify to tweak model performance and output.

 Your results will be served back in JSON format.